Geese in Chinese poetry: Biology

 Anser cygnoides natural distribution in modern times, showing northern breeding areas in orange and southern wintering ranges in blue.
 Other species of geese inhabiting this mapped area show similar north–south migratory patterns, sometimes with much greater extents to their ranges, and more extensive north–south travel.

 Geese are large birds belong to the family of the Anatidae, subfamily of the Anserinae, and the tribe of the Anserini.
 The geese in the genus Anser have a Holarctic distribution, and include the grey geese and white geese.
-White geese sometimes are sometimes included in Anser, and sometimes described as being in the genus Chen, and their breeding areas are in subarctic areas of North America and around the Bering Strait.
+White geese are sometimes included in Anser, and sometimes described as being in the genus Chen, and their breeding areas are in subarctic areas of North America and around the Bering Strait.
 The black geese are in the genus Branta and occur in the Palearctic realm: they are called "black" due to the coloring of their legs, bills, and parts of their plumage, which are black or dark grey.
 The family Anatidae includes ducks and swans.
 Unless domestic, geese are generally migratory, traveling lengthy distances in between their summer habitats in the north and their winter habitats in the south.
-In China, geese have been domesticated for thousands of years: these have been primarily been bred from the wild species Anser cygnoides, and are also known as the Swan Goose or the Chinese Goose.
+In China, geese have been domesticated for thousands of years: these have primarily been bred from the wild species Anser cygnoides, and are also known as the Swan Goose or the Chinese Goose.
 True geese are difficult to differentiate into genus or species based on anatomical differences other than coloration, especially if the geese occur, as they often do in poetry, in the distance, flying, and perhaps even more heard than seen: but, the genus and species identification is not generally of importance in Chinese poetry, although whether the goose is wild or domestic is of importance.
 Geese are social animals, and tend to appear in flocks of many individuals; and, as they tend to pair up to mate, which as part of the process often includes a flying duet, with the male chasing the female through the air; and, often the flock will contain many breeding pairs.
 One of the distinctive features of flying flocks of geese is their typical "V" or wedge-shaped formation, and the loud vocalizations which accompany them on their flight.
 A lone goose is somewhat of an anomaly in nature.
 Geese and their eggs have been used for food, their feathers for thermal insulation and other purposes, and their arrivals and departures as seasonal indicators.
 Human interactions with geese have often included hunting wild geese with projectile weapons, raising and breeding domestic geese, or observing, and perhaps depicting them in paint or poetry.